Dpkg::Deps(3perl) libdpkg-perl Dpkg::Deps(3perl)

 If set to 1, ignore dependencies that do not concern the

 current host architecture.
-This implicitely strips off the
+This implicitly strips off the

 architecture restriction list so that the resulting